Itz-Ehthasham/ITZ-Ehthasham/README.md

 I pay close attention to details, thoroughly scan screens and code.
 Nerd when it comes to coding and Software Things .....

-* I didn't use ChatGPT to write this description.
+* I didn't use ChatGPT to write this description :)

 ---